tc39/proposal-decimal/README.md

 + natural exponentiation and logarithm
 + any others?

 These can be more straightforwardly added in a v2 of Decimal.
-Indeed, using Taylor series, one can define them in terms of the basic arithmetic we intend to support in v1.
-Documented developer need for such functions is required to add these functions.
-We believe, based on developer feedback we have already received, that there is relatively little need for these functions.
+Based on developer feedback we have already received, we sense that there is relatively little need for these functions.
 But it is not unreasonable to expect that such feedback will arrive once a v1 of Decimal is widely used.

 ## FAQ